Steve Buyer

+In July 2022, Buyer was arrested and charged with insider trading for buying shares of Sprint and Navigant Consulting before both were acquired by other companies, which he knew before the information was made public.
+Buyer was found guilty in 2023 and sentenced to 22 months in prison.
+He later received a federal pardon from President Donald Trump in June 2026.

-In Congress, Buyer served as one of the House managers (prosecutors) in the impeachment trial of President Bill Clinton in 1999.
-He also chaired the House Committee on Veterans' Affairs from 2005 to 2007.
+Buyer served as one of the House managers (prosecutors) in the impeachment trial of President Bill Clinton in 1999.
+He chaired the House Committee on Veterans' Affairs from 2005 to 2007.

-On January 29, 2010, Buyer announced he would not seek a tenth term to the House to spend more time with his wife, who has an incurable autoimmune disease.
-Buyer was also under investigation for ethics violations with respect to the Frontier Foundation that he had founded.
+On January 29, 2010, Buyer announced he would not seek a tenth term to the House to spend more time with his wife, who had an incurable autoimmune disease.
+Buyer was under investigation for ethics violations with respect to the Frontier Foundation that he had founded.
 In 2012, Buyer started working for R.J.
 Reynolds, promoting the use of smokeless tobacco.

-In July 2022, Buyer was arrested and charged with insider trading for buying shares of Sprint and Navigant Consulting before both were acquired by other companies, which he knew through his consulting work before the information was made public.
-Buyer was found guilty in 2023 and sentenced to 22 months in prison.
-He is a member of the Republican Party.